-Sometimes when sharing something, you need to provide a list of resources inside a folder.
+Sometimes when sharing things with others, you need to provide a list of resources inside a folder.
 While screenshots can work, they become cumbersome if there are many subdirectories.
 Therefore, you can use the following .bat file to list all resources in the current directory, including those in subdirectories, into a .txt document.

-Create a new .txt document with any name, then copy and paste the following code.
+Create a new .txt document, name it whatever you like, then copy and paste the following code snippet.

 @echo off dir /s/b *.* > list.txt exit

-After saving, change the extension of the new .txt document to .bat.
-Then, copy the .bat file to the folder where you want to list the files and run it.
+After saving, change the extension of the new .txt document to .bat, then copy the .bat file to the folder where you want to count the file list and run it.
 The results will be output to a list.txt text document.

-This method is particularly suitable for situations with complex folder structures and many files.
-For example, if you have a movie folder organized by year and genre into several subdirectories, running this .bat file will list all movie paths, making it easy to share with others.
+This method is particularly suitable for situations where the folder structure is complex and contains many files.
+For example, if you have a movie folder with subdirectories organized by year and genre, running this .bat file will list all the movie paths, making it easy to share with others.

 Comments are closed